awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md

 1. \(Optional\) Include partitions by specifying an array of partition names as the value of `partitions`\.

    Each specified partition is then allocated to its own thread\.
+**Important**
+For Oracle endpoints, make sure partitions and subpartitions aren't overlapping when choosing them for parallel load\.
+If you use overlapping partitions and subpartitions to load data in parallel, it duplicates entries, or it fails due to a primary key duplicate violation\.

-1. \(Optional, for Oracle endpoints only\) Include subpartitions by specifying an array of subpartition names as the value of `subpartitions`\.
+1. \(Optional\) , For Oracle endpoints only, include subpartitions by specifying an array of subpartition names as the value of `subpartitions`\.

    Each specified subpartition is then allocated to its own thread\.
 **Note**